goldvinda/QE44-OptimalSavings2/README.md

-# Cake Eating I: Introduction to Optimal Saving (Numerical)
+# Cake Eating II: Introduction to Optimal Saving (Numerical)

 This is Quantecon Lecture 44: Intro to Optimal Savings 2